 9:17 am: It appears that my cherished alone time isn’t going anywhere.
 Once again, I’m writing to you in the kitchen after a morning walk.
 A candle burning, coffee freshly poured.
 I almost feel like a mom as I wonder if I want to wake Chris right now or finish my coffee first…

 3:33 pm: …and just as we’re getting used to being together again, Chris says he wants to leave for California two weeks earlier than planned!
 He wants me to go with him, but I have several loose ends to tie up before I leave, and I’m feeling the inklings of an anxiety attack if I go now.
 Had I known, I would have planned better.
 But building lobster traps is on his brain, and Chris wants to start prepping before the season in October.
-Turns out he’s still on Bristol Bay time, and I get it.
+It turns out he’s still on Bristol Bay time, and I get it.
 Commercial fishing never ends! (and thankfully, because it provides a life for us.
 BUT STILL.
 POCFs get it! 🙏🏽 👯♀️)

-I help Chris pack his bags to California, and I question if I’m doing the right thing by staying behind.
+I help Chris pack his bags for California, and I question if I’m doing the right thing by staying behind.
 If I go, I won’t see him because he’ll be working all day and night.
-If I stay, I won’t actually see him for about a month.
+If I stay, I won’t see him for about a month.
 The battle of doing what’s best for your relationship and your fisherman versus what’s best for yourself (and your family) is constant.
 And as another fishing season quickly approaches, so begins another emotional journey in the diary of a POCF. 💑 🐟

-6 Tips for reconnecting with your fisherman (bc sometimes it’s weird)
+6 Tips for Reconnecting with your fisherman (bc sometimes it’s weird)

 - Give yourself two days to fully adjust to living together again.
 If you can, take off work, do it.
 One POCF does two to three days of “Homecoming,” as she calls it, so she doesn’t feel “pushed out of my routine or stressed.
 We can relax, have slow mornings, and reconnect at a reasonable pace.”